 - From there, click the VERIFY INTEGRITY OF GAME FILES… option

 - This will now initiate the verifying process.
 Once it is complete, the window will automatically exit and steam will re-download any corrupt file that has been found.

-Summing up our guide, all you have to do is to go to the particular game’s properties and select the “verify integrity” button.
+Summing up our guide, you must go to the particular game’s properties and select the “verify integrity” button.
 The verification profile will take a few minutes so feel free to settle down and wait.
 After steam successfully completes the download, the software will automatically re-download if they find any corrupt files.
 This is one of the most effective remedies to clear out what has been troubling your games lately.
 Good luck!

 On that note, here are some iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Tricks that you should check out.